A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 An error in your credit report or a poor credit score can adversely impact any credit or loan applications.
 That’s why improving your credit score should be a priority.

-The assistance of a financial counsellor or trusted credit repair companies can help clean your credit report and get you back in a stable financial position.
+A financial counsellor or trusted credit repair company can help clean your credit report and get you back in a stable financial position.